 There are no longer specific travel restrictions imposed upon these journeys.
 The general entry conditions to the Schengen territory apply.

 The general sanitary regulations must be complied with during the travel, you can find these on: https://www.info-coronavirus.be/en/faq/

 1.3.
 Travel to Belgium coming from third countries (= countries who are not part of the EU or the Schengen area):

 The travel restrictions do not apply to:

-On the website of the Crisis Centre you will find further information about whether or not a travel is essential and which sanitary regulations must be complied with when you can still travel.
-This information is available in Dutch, French or German.
+On the website of the Belgian Crisis Centre you will find further information about whether or not a travel is essential and which sanitary regulations must be complied with when you can still travel including the mandatory self-isolation.
+This information is available in English, Dutch, French or German.

-People with a valid visa are strongly advised to postpone any non-essential travel and to travel when the situation is normalized.
+People with a valid visa are strongly advised to postpone any non-essential travel.

 If the period of validity of the visa issued for the postponed trip is insufficient to cover the duration of the new trip, a new visa may be requested on presentation of the following documents: